cloud-copy/core/README.md

-# CloudCopy Server
+# CloudCopy Core

-This repository contains the code and for the CloudCopy Server, a free tool for running declaratives data processing workflows (ETL).
+This repository contains the code and for CloudCopy Core, a free tool for running declaratives data processing workflows (ETL).

 ## Overview

-CloudCopy uses a client-server model to allow your server to process data asynchronously in the background:
+CloudCopy Core uses a client-server model to allow your server to process data asynchronously in the background:
 - The client communicates with the server to manage workflows and view flogs
 - The server executes triggered workflows saves the results as logs